studionone/aws-sdk-wrapper/README.md

 ## Cognito wrapper

-The module `cognito.js` includes a wrapper for the `listUsersInGroup` method of the class `AWS.CognitoIdentityServiceProvider` class.
-Ti also provides a `getUser` function that makes use of the `listUsers` method.
+The module `cognito.js` includes a wrapper for the `listUsersInGroup` and `adminListGroupsForUser` methods of the class `AWS.CognitoIdentityServiceProvider`.
+It also provides a `getUser` function that makes use of the `listUsers` method.